happyDomain/help/content/reference/plugins/tests.en.md

 Loading a `.so` file is arbitrary code execution as the happyDomain process, so the loader enforces strict ownership before it touches any file:

-- The plugin directory **must not be a symbolic link** — happyDomain refuses to follow one, to prevent it being redirected to an attacker-controlled path.
+- The plugin directory **must not be a symbolic link**: happyDomain refuses to follow one, to prevent it being redirected to an attacker-controlled path.
 - The plugin directory **must not be group- or world-writable**.
 A directory writable by anyone but the owner is treated as a fatal misconfiguration and aborts loading.
 - Any individual `.so` file that is **group- or world-writable is skipped** (logged and ignored), even inside a properly locked-down directory.